FAQ: ICPA Certification Program

-The Certification Program consists of 48 credits: 15 in-person seminars, 4 online courses, and a final exam.
+The Certification Program consists of 48 credits: 20 courses, and a final exam.
 You must complete all 48 course credits and pass the final exam in order to earn achieve CACCP status.

 - When can I start the ICPA Certification Program?

 As a licensed DC, you may start attending seminars at any time.
 Effective 1/1/2020, students may begin attending seminars when they are in their last year of school.